Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 Left unresolved, however, was the question of what held the charge together.
 A perfectly rigid sphere would not be consistent with relativity, whereas deformation of the sphere would indicate internal degrees of freedom of unknown origin.
 This motivated Dirac to revisit the problem.
 He derived a relativistic equation of motion by enforcing energy-momentum conservation of the electromagnetic flux through a small surface surrounding a charge of yet unknown structure~\cite{dirac.prsa.1938}.
 Notably, no higher order terms (in the radius of the charge $r$) need to be omitted.
 The equation of motion, referred to as the Lorentz-Abraham-Dirac (LAD) equation, is given by~\cite{dirac.prsa.1938}:

-where $\tau_\text{rad} = 2 \alpha \lambdabar / (3 c) = 2 r_e / (3 c)$ and $\tau$ is proper time.
-An interesting consequence is that the observed mass of the electron, i.e. the scaling factor $m$ between velocity $\frac{\rmd x^\mu}{\rmd \tau}$ and momentum $p^\mu = m \frac{\rmd x^\mu}{\rmd \tau}$, is the difference between a divergent quantity, electromagnetic in origin, and a `bare' mass; this predates the renormalization later applied in quantum field theory.
+where $\tau_\text{rad} = 2 \alpha \lambdabar / (3 c) = 2 r_e / (3 c)$ and $\tau$ is proper time. {The second term, $g^\mu$, is the additional four-force that arises from radiation reaction.} An interesting consequence is that the observed mass of the electron, i.e. the scaling factor $m$ between velocity $\frac{\rmd x^\mu}{\rmd \tau}$ and momentum $p^\mu = m \frac{\rmd x^\mu}{\rmd \tau}$, is the difference between a divergent quantity, electromagnetic in origin, and a `bare' mass; this predates the renormalization later applied in quantum field theory.
 The LAD model is not completely self-consistent, which is manifested by pathological solutions that describe self-accelerating (runaway) charges: see \citet{spohn.epl.2000, burton.cp.2014}.
 These solutions can be eliminated by imposing a boundary condition of zero acceleration in the distant future~\cite{dirac.prsa.1938}.
 However, the pathological behaviour can be restarted and then terminated by hard collisions~\cite{eliezer.mpcps.1943}.
 Another approach is to reduce the order of equation, which we discuss in \cref{sec:FromLADtoLL}.
 Other classical theories of radiation reaction have been proposed by \cite{eliezer.prsa.1948, mo.prd.1971, bonnor.prsa.1974, herrera.prd.1977, caldirola.ncim.1979, ford.pla.1991, sokolov.jetp.2009} (see the review by \cite{burton.cp.2014}).

 Distinguishing between these models is perhaps best accomplished by appealing to a more fundamental theory of electrodynamics.
 The development of quantum theory led to a paradigm shift in how the `localization' of the charge of an electron could be understood.
 Furthermore, in a scattering matrix approach, conservation of momentum applies directly to the in and out states, which can contain arbitrary numbers of additional particles, including photons.
-The quantum formalism established a broader framework that now accompanies discussions of radiation raction and its implications in strong-field environments~\cite{ruffini.pr.2010,dipiazza.rmp.2012}.
+The quantum formalism established a broader framework that now accompanies discussions of radiation reaction and its implications in strong-field environments~\cite{ruffini.pr.2010,dipiazza.rmp.2012}.
 We discuss the limits of the classical theory in \cref{sec:ClassicalLimits} and radiation reaction, as the classical limit of a QED result, in \cref{sec:QuantumRR}.